Édouard Roditi: Personal life

-Édouard Roditi had recognized that he was attracted to other men from an early age, and he actively explored the homosexual milieu of dance halls, bars, bathhouses and public cruising areas in Paris starting in his teen years and continuing in other places where he lived thereafter.
+Édouard Roditi was born on 6 June 1910 in Paris, France.
+He had recognized that he was attracted to other men from an early age, and he actively explored the homosexual milieu of dance halls, bars, bathhouses and public cruising areas in Paris starting in his teen years and continuing in other places where he lived thereafter.

 Among Roditi's close friends in France in the early 1930s was the American homosexual poet Hart Crane.
 In the United States in the late 1930s, Roditi befriended a fellow gay Jewish writer Paul Goodman.

 Roditi's first book, Poems for F., printed in 250 copies in 1935, was inspired by a two-year affair with a married man, probably an Austrian painter, 20 years older than the poet.
 Roditi kept the identity of F. secret to the end of his life.

 In his romantic life, Roditi followed an early-20th-century pattern of seeking out partners among men who did not identify as gay.
 In a 1984 interview, he recalled, "Personally, I have never been particularly attracted to outright homosexuals, and most of my more enjoyable and lasting relationships have been with bisexual or otherwise normal men in whose love life I was an exception."

 He considered himself "thrice chosen" by being Jewish, homosexual, and epileptic, as expressed in his anthology titled Thrice Chosen (1981).